 This project is building on the successful Cabot Institute sponsored ‘Changing Ice’ workshop that was held at the M-shed in May 2018 to continue to develop the University of Bristol’s capacity for interdisciplinary research on the Earth’s cold places.

 What we're doing

-Specifically, this project is bringing together researchers from across the University of Bristol with an interest in the cryosphere.
-Each researcher meeting will include a talk by a distinguished outside speaker to provide a central focus for discussions and the central aim will be to present an accessible introduction to the study of ice and cold regions from the following disciplinary perspectives:
+A central focus for discussions and the central aim was to present an accessible introduction to the study of ice and cold regions from the following disciplinary perspectives:

 1) Humanities approaches to the study of ice

 2) Biological Science approaches to the study of ice

 3) Social Science and Legal approaches to the study of ice